-The way that Local Jobs First applies to grants projects is tailored and it is important that you read and understand the process and your obligations as detailed in the Local Jobs First Supplier Guidelines.
+The way that Local Jobs First applies to grants and loans projects is tailored and it is important that you read and understand the process and your obligations as detailed in the Local Jobs First Supplier Guidelines.

 If you receive a project grant: